 Required evidence: completed application form

-- Application for reduction in council tax - members of religious communities Application for council tax reduction - members of religious communities 95kb
+- Application for a council tax discount - members of religious communities Application for council tax discount - members of religious communities 95kb

 A person who has a relevant association with a visiting force will not be taken into account when assessing the number of adults living in a property.